-- Designing a tax system: Tell students that the class has just seceded from the U.S. and needs to develop a tax system sufficient to generate \$XX, XXX from the class members.
-Have the students break into groups of 3-5 to design a tax system.
-As part of this task, they are to evaluate the advantages and disadvantages of their tax.
-The group judged by the class to have the most advantageous tax system receives bonus participation points for the day. - What is fair?
-Put two different tax systems in front of the class one a proportional tax rate; one a progressive tax system.
-Poll the class by show of hands to determine which tax system each person views as being fairer.
-Either in groups or as a class, have the students discuss why they view a specific system as being fairer.
-After the discussion, poll the class by show of hands to determine if anyone has changed their view of which tax is fairer.
-Then discuss with the class that there is no right answer as to which system is fairer.
-Instead, the answer depends on a person's individual views on fairness. - One versus the class: Have one student volunteer as the "one" with the other class members being the "group."
-Use the key facts boxes in the text to develop multiple-choice questions (A, B, C answers) and then quiz the volunteer and the class on the questions.
+- Let's choose a court: Split the class into groups.
+Explain to the class that you will be asking a series of questions regarding the choice of trial level courts after an audit.
+After you ask the question, a group may buzz in to answer the question when a group member raises his or her hand.
+If the person gets the question correct, the group will receive one point.
+If the person misses the question, the group loses one point.
+The group with the most points at the end of the series of questions will receive bonus participation points for the day.
+Use the individual court differences and the differences in their respective appellate court to generate questions.
+See problem 57 for examples of questions to pose. - One versus the class: Have one student volunteer as the "one" with the other class members being the "group."
+Use the "Key Facts" boxes in the text to develop basic multiple-choice questions (A, B, C answers) and then quiz the volunteer and the class on the questions.
 The volunteer and each class member will need to write the letters A, B, and C on separate sheets of paper and then hold up their appropriate response to the question.
 Once a student (either the "one" or a member of the "group") misses a question, her or she is eliminated from the competition.
-After 6 (or some other number) of questions, those students left standing receive bonus participation points for the day. - Discuss current tax policy topics: Find a few recent articles discussing tax reform, the current income distribution, or the millionaire surtax.
-Post the articles so that students can read before class and ask a few questions to begin the class discussion.
+After 6 (or some other number) of questions, those students left standing receive bonus participation points for the day.